California’s Pacific Gas & Electric charged in 2019 wildfire

 SACRAMENTO, Calif.
-(AP) — A California prosecutor has filed 33 criminal charges against the troubled Pacific Gas & Electric for a 2019 wildfire.
+(AP) — A California prosecutor filed 33 criminal charges Tuesday against the troubled Pacific Gas & Electric for a 2019 wildfire officials blamed on the utility.

-The Sonoma County District Attorney on Tuesday charged the utility in the October 2019 Kincade Fire north of San Francisco.
+The Sonoma County district attorney charged the utility with felony and misdemeanor counts in the October 2019 Kincade Fire north of San Francisco.
 The blaze burned more than 120 square miles and destroyed 374 buildings.

 The utility did not immediately comment.